All accidents to employees in any workplace, however minor, must be recorded. An accident is defined as work-related if is it caused by:

 If you have been injured in a workplace accident in the last three years which was somebody else’s fault, contact our experts.
 They’ll talk through the specifics of your case with you to help establish whether you have a valid claim.

 Following this free, no-obligation initial discussion, we’ll pass your case to a specialist solicitor.
-We boast one of the UK’s largest legal networks with around 200 independent personal injury solicitors’ firms nationwide.
-We will carefully select the solicitor best placed to make a successful claim on your behalf.
+We boast one of the UK’s largest law firms.
+We will carefully select our solicitor best placed to make a successful claim on your behalf.
 Your solicitor will then guide you through the rest of the process, keeping you updated every step of the way.